-To help local officials interpret these statutory requirements, OPR publishes General Plan Guidelines.
-OPR's General Plan Guidelines recommend the information that local planners should collect, suggest goals, policies, and objectives that local general plans could adopt, and list a wide range of potential implementation measures to carry out those local goals.
-State law requires OPR to periodically revise the General Plan Guidelines.
-OPR's last comprehensive update of the General Plan Guidelines occurred in 2017.
-OPR also releases subject-specific updates and technical advisories.
+To help local officials interpret these statutory requirements, LCI publishes General Plan Guidelines.
+LCI's General Plan Guidelines recommend the information that local planners should collect, suggest goals, policies, and objectives that local general plans could adopt, and list a wide range of potential implementation measures to carry out those local goals.
+State law requires LCI to periodically revise the General Plan Guidelines.
+LCI's last comprehensive update of the General Plan Guidelines occurred in 2017.
+LCI also releases subject-specific updates and technical advisories.

-- 2) Organic Waste.
+- 4) Organic Waste.
 Organic material accounts for more than a third of California's waste stream: food waste accounts for approximately 18% of landfilled material, and yard waste accounts for another 7% of the total waste stream.
-According to the CalRecycle, methane emissions from decomposing organic waste in landfills account for approximately 20% of the State's total methane emissions.
-Methane is 84 times more potent than carbon dioxide as a climate pollutant over a 20-year timescale. - 3) SB 1383 Regulations.
-In 2016, the Legislature enacted SB 1383 (Lara, 2016), which established emission reduction targets for short-lived climate pollutants, including hydrofluorocarbon gasses, anthropogenic black carbon, and methane.
-Among other requirements, SB 1383 directed CARB to approve and implement a comprehensive short-lived climate pollutant strategy that included a 2030 target of reducing methane emissions by 40% relative to 2014 levels.
-In order to achieve these reductions in methane emissions, SB 1383 set a goal of reducing landfill disposal of organic waste by 50% before 2020 and by 75% before 2025 from 2014 levels, and to redirect at least 20% of currently disposed of surplus food for meals by 2025.
-SB 1383 gave CalRecycle the authority to adopt regulations to meet these organic waste reduction requirements, which were finalized in November 2020 and became effective on January 1, 2022. - 4) City and County Responsibilities under SB 1383.
-Local governments play a key role in achieving the SB 1383 targets.
-The SB 1383 regulations require cities, counties, and special districts that provide solid waste collection services to take a variety of actions, including to, among other things: - a) Establish an organic waste collection program, including mandatory curbside collections for certain waste generators, that require sorting of organic waste into proper containers; and - b) Enforce organic waste collection requirements by monitoring and inspecting commercial businesses and reviewing waste routes for compliance, notifying entities in violation, providing a deadline to comply, and if necessary, assessing penalties and fines for continuous violations.
+According to CalRecycle, methane emissions from decomposing organic waste in landfills account for approximately 20% of the state's total methane emissions.
+Methane is 84 times more potent than carbon dioxide as a climate pollutant over a 20-year timescale. - 5) SB 1383 Regulations.
+In 2016, the Legislature enacted SB 1383 (Lara), Chapter 395, Statutes of 2016, which established emission reduction targets for short-lived climate pollutants, including hydrofluorocarbon gasses, anthropogenic black carbon, and methane.
+Among other requirements, SB 1383 directed CARB to approve and implement a comprehensive short-lived climate pollutant strategy that included a 2030 target of reducing methane emissions by 40% relative to 2013 levels.
+In order to achieve these reductions in methane emissions, SB 1383 set goals of reducing landfill disposal of organic waste by 50% before 2020 and by 75% before 2025 from 2014 levels, and redirecting at least 20% of currently disposed of surplus food for meals by 2025.
+SB 1383 gave CalRecycle the authority to adopt regulations to meet these organic waste reduction requirements, which were finalized in November 2020 and became effective on January 1, 2022. - 6) City and County Responsibilities under SB 1383.
+Local governments play a key role in achieving the SB 1383 targets, as outlined in the regulations developed by CalRecycle (California Code of Regulations, Title 14, Division 7, chapter 12).
+These regulations require cities, counties, and special districts that provide solid waste collection services to take a variety of actions, including to, among other things: - a) Establish an organic waste collection program, including mandatory curbside collections for certain waste generators, that require sorting of organic waste into proper containers; and - b) Enforce organic waste collection requirements by monitoring and inspecting commercial businesses and reviewing waste routes for compliance, notifying entities in violation, providing a deadline to comply, and if necessary, assessing penalties and fines for continuous violations.